LCSL/incremental_multiclass_RLSC/README.md

 Incremental regularized least squares for multiclass classification (RLSC) with recoding, extension to new classes and fixed update complexity.
 Code for reproducing the MNIST experiments of our paper:

->Camoriano, R., Pasquale, G., Ciliberto, C., Natale, L., Rosasco, L. and Metta, G., 2017, May.
+>Camoriano, R.^, Pasquale, G.^, Ciliberto, C., Natale, L., Rosasco, L. and Metta, G., 2017, May.
 Incremental robot learning of new objects with fixed update time.
 In 2017 IEEE International Conference on Robotics and Automation (ICRA) (pp. 3207-3214).
 IEEE.
+>
+> ^: Equal contribution

 Final version: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7989364